 The Lonely Coder

 Can you picture the end of countless old westerns where the hero, while the sun is going done, turn his or her back to the camera to go on new adventures, with his or her only friend, the horse?
 Then, the screen transition to black forever.

 The Lonely Coders are alone too, but, contrary to the cow-boys, no horse will share their “adventures”, and the screen will never fade to black.
 Loneliness will stay till the end of time.

 The Lonely Coders have no chance to learn from anybody.
 Nobody can back up their mistakes, and they have to endure every single crash and bug, without any shoulder to cry.
 What about feedback?
 Forget it!

 The life of The Lonely Coder is full of sadness.
 Avoid this situation as much as you can.

 If you work for a young startup (or a startup which doesn’t grow for years), you’ll be likely to be The Lonely Coder.
 In that case, the risks could be acceptable when the potential benefits have more weight.

 If you choose this path, you need to have a good experience as a developer.
 First, in the technologies the company uses, and second, in the business model of the company itself.
 In short, you need to know in what electric plug you put your fingers in.

 Keep in mind though (and explain it to your management) that more than one supportive brain on a project, is way, way safer.
 A diverse set of brains would be the best.
 We’re all humans, we all do mistakes, and we all need support.
 No way around that.

 The Ultimate Coder

 The Ultimate Coders are the best of the best.
 They need to know everything the other developers of the company know, plus the stuff nobody heard of.

 They are human-Wikipedia-machine which can answer every questions about random topics, a possible winner of “Who Wants to Be a Millionaire - Developer Edition”.
-Infinity is not enough to speak about his knowledge and skills.
+Infinity is not enough to speak about their knowledge and skills.